laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 ### DuckLake and the relational metadata approach

 One recent effort to address Iceberg's limitations is DuckLake,[^ducklake] developed by the DuckDB team.
 Rather than storing metadata in object storage files, DuckLake keeps all metadata in a relational database, leaving only the actual data files in S3.
 This gives it serializable transactions with true concurrent writer support, automatic maintenance via the database's native mechanisms, and native multi-table transactions — all things that are difficult or impossible with Iceberg's file-based metadata.
+DuckLake is what turns DuckDB's in-place querying into a managed table with persistent appends, schema evolution, and time travel; we return to this in the data-management section.

 ### Where LaminDB fits

-LaminDB shares DuckLake's key architectural insight: use a relational database for metadata and object storage for data but it goes further in scope.
-While Iceberg and DuckLake are exclusively concerned with tabular data in parquet files, LaminDB manages data in any format — Parquet, AnnData, HDF5, zarr, VCF, ... and provides features like data lineage.
+LaminDB shares DuckLake's key architectural insight — use a relational database for metadata and object storage for data — but it goes further in scope.
+While Iceberg and DuckLake are exclusively concerned with tabular data in Parquet files, LaminDB manages data in any format — Parquet, AnnData, HDF5, zarr, VCF, … — and provides features like data lineage.

-LaminDB is largely complementary to Iceberg rather than a replacement.
-Iceberg, like the other engines here, is best seen as a downstream query engine that consumes collections of parquet files managed by LaminDB.
-LaminDB tracks which pipeline run produced a collection and links it to the AnnData files and VCFs that informed it, while the engine handles querying.
+LaminDB is largely complementary to these engines rather than a replacement.
+Each engine here is best seen as a downstream consumer of collections of Parquet files managed by LaminDB.
+LaminDB tracks which pipeline run produced a collection and links it to the files that informed it, while the engine handles querying.

 ### Capability comparison